 Investors Who Receive Regular Advice Tend to Keep Less in Cash

-With COVID-19, one of the temptations for even older investors was to get conservative—far too conservative.
+During COVID-19, one of the temptations for even older investors was to get conservative—far too conservative.
 Everyone knows that one way investors shy away from the markets is by moving that money to cash.
 But do we really know why this happens?

 One reason, according to a study by Vanguard, was that investors (the study sample had a median age of 64) tend to move more money into cash when they’re not using an advisor.
 Vanguard specifically looked at their PAS, a goals-based hybrid recommendation service they offer.
 These are the results they found: